maarten-pennings/Nunchuk/readme.md

 It has I2C address 0x52 and uses the "standard-mode" bus speed (100kHz).
 It runs on 3.3V - although rumors has it that (cloned?)
 Nunchuks work on 5V too.

-The device needs hardly any I2C writes; controlling it mostly means just I2C reads for the sensors.
+The device needs hardly any I2C writes; control mostly means I2C reads for the state of the sensors.
 The Nunchuk has the following sensors:
  - The Z-button (1 bit).
  - The C-button (1 bit).